tn64/Happy_Places/README.md

 - Cleaned CCI, CPI and alcohol databases;
 - Loaded additional factor data into database; alcohol loaded in ERD as trial;

+Description of preliminary data preprocessing
+- The first step in the preliminary data preprocessing connect to PostgresSQL server and retrieve the DataFrame, then connect to our AWS database and create a DataFrame.
+- Clean the DataFrame that will be used for Machine Learning
+- The next step was to clean the data.
+The first decision was to determine how Null Values in the database would be handled.
+A for loop along with the isnull() function were used.
+- Within the DataFrame only 5 null values were found and dropped from the DataFrame, since minimal impact would occur if those rows were dropped.
+- Cleaning the DataFrame also involved, dropping columns that cannot be used for machine learning ("country", "happinessrank","happinessscore", "lat", and "lng") and converting     the remaining columns’ datatype to float64.
+- Once the DataFrame was cleaned, it was exported as a CSV file, UML_2019.csv.
+This CSV was used to run the Machine Learning. ### Description of preliminary feature engineering     and preliminary feature selection, including the decision-making process
+- For the Unsupervised Machine Learning process, three models were run: K-means Algorithm, Trial and Error of the K-means Algorithm, and the Elbow Curve. ### Description of how     data was split into training and testing sets.
+- For the purposes of Unsupervised learning, the data was not split into training and testing sets. ### Explanation of model choice, including limitations and benefits
+- The models displayed very similar clustering results when x=gdp and y=alcohol.
+However, because the Elbow Curve determines the optimal number of clusters (3), the decision was     made to go with this model.

 ## Exploratory Data Analysis
 Based on the World Happiness Report, the GDP, Family, Life expentancy and freedom seem to directly impact overall happiness of a country while trust and generosity do not.
 Money is the root of all evil, but without money, it's difficult to accomplish much.
 The way money impacts happiness is expressed in terms of GDP.